Château de Béru

 Watch Athénaïs de Beru's interview with 67 Pall Mall, where she discusses biodynamic & natural wines in Chablis.Read More

 The 12-hectare estate is located on the southern slopes of the Béru Valley, on the Chablis Grand Cru foothills, some 300 metres above sea level.
 Along with the ancient oyster shells, the soil is made up of clay and limestone.
 Some 6,000 vines are planted per hectare.

 The Chablis Orangerie is a powerful Chablis from another parcel in the Château De Béru, which expresses ripe fruit aromas and a stony limestone minerality.
-The clay and limestone soils bring out this harmony of the terroir, as does the careful vinification process, which involves hand-harvesting into 10 kilogram containers, gentle pneumatic pressing and 18-month barrel aging.
+The clay and limestone soils bring out this harmony of the terroir, as does the careful vinification process, which involves hand-harvesting into 10-kilogram containers, gentle pneumatic pressing and 18-month barrel ageing.

 Chablis Montserre is made from a single vineyard of Chardonnay on the flatlands of Béru, the soils of which contain mainly limestone with sharp rocky fragments.
 This natural wine has no sulphites at all and has the potential to age ten to 15 years.
 It is powerful, intense and very drinkable.